phette23/mrs-marc/readme.md

 Inspired by Noah Geraci's talk at Code4Lib 2019, _[Programmatic approaches to bias in descriptive metadata](https://www.youtube.com/watch?v=7mdMtukvtxc&t=3965)_, here's a case study in using the [mrs](https://github.com/ngeraci/mrs) tool to analyze MARC metadata.
 The script looks for instances of personal names with the structure "Mrs. [male first name] [last name]," such as "Mrs. Ralph Mayer", then prints the MARC field with the name highlighted.

-The scripts runs really slowly because it runs every MARC field through analysis so that potential problems can be highlight in context of the field where they occur.
+The scripts runs really slowly because it runs every MARC field through analysis so that potential problems can be highlighted in context of the field where they occur.
 It'd be much quicker to concatenate the text of all fields and then parse that record-level text.

 ## Setup